 • In the mid 1980s, up to 20,000 birds were recorded in the Corrib region.
 In the past this has increased up to nearly 40,000.
 The Corrib region is a favourable spot on the journey for many migratory birds (NPWS)

-• After the Shannon and Lee river Hydroelectric dams, the river Clare is the most engineered waterbody in the country.
+• After the Shannon and Lee river Hydroelectric dams the river Clare, the largest tributary of the lake, is the one of the most engineered waterbody in the country.
 This main tributary for the Lough Corrib was first “Improved” in the 18th century and changed to facilitate transport and trade plans.
 The Corrib-Clare Arterial drainage work done in the 1950s and 60s has added to biodiversity loss and flooding.
 Water flow speeds have increased due to this work, which increased the flood risk in towns like Claregalway in 2009 and 2015.
 Surface water ecology has been most damaged by this work (Ecofact.ie)

 • Lough Corrib is world renowned for recreational angling and is regarded as one of the best spots in Europe.
 (Eco Eye 2017)